 Native Nations Climate Adaptation Resources

-The establishment of the South Central Climate Science Center in 2012, which is now the South Central Climate Science Adaptation Center, works with Native Americans in the region due to their in-depth understanding of special ecosystems and environments.
-Read more about Tribal engagement and collaboration with the South Central CASC below:
+The South Central CASC works with Native Americans in the region due to their in-depth understanding of special ecosystems and environments.
+Read more about Tribal engagement and collaboration with the South Central CASC below.

 Tribal Vulnerability Assessment Resources